mread/mread.github.com/_posts/2015-10-07-faster-builds-1.markdown

 In 2013 most development was taking place against a single large source tree with a handful of other source trees that got occasional updates.
 The main tree contained all the code, configuration and tests for our core exchange.
-The satellite modules (about 15) either depended on code in the exchange or were depended on by the this code.
+The satellite modules (about 15) either depended on code in the exchange or were depended on by this code.

 ![Before Buck]({{ "/assets/before-buck-1.png" | prepend: site.baseurl }})